 When moving to another city or buying a vehicle online, car shipping companies can easily transport your auto to any location you decide upon.
 Car shipping services work best for saving your auto from added miles, wear and tear.
-However, there are a few things you can do to ensure your car shipping service ends with a pleasant experience.
-Here is a checklist to help you prepare your auto for car shipping.
+However, you can do a few things to ensure your car shipping service ends with a pleasant experience.
+Here is a car shipping checklist for you to help prepare your car for transport.

 - Choose the best car shipping method that suits your transporting needs.
 The open auto transport option offers cheaper rates to move your car.
 The enclosed auto transport option offers all-around protection from dirt and weather to protect your vehicle.

 - Decide on what day and time you (or a trusted representative) want to meet up with the car shipping company driver.
 You want to be at the location at least 15 minutes early.

 - Get a copy of ALL of the vehicle’s keys if you only have one set.
 The U.S. Department of Transportation requires that the car shipping driver have a key for EVERY lock on the auto.
 Give the spare keys to the driver and keep your original ones.

 - Consider cleaning your car.
 A clean car will make it easier to spot chips, dings, dents, scratches, and other cosmetic damages.

 - Make a checklist of ALL cosmetic damages on the vehicle.
 Write all the marks you find down and include the date and time the picture was taken.

 - Take pictures of the car.
 These pictures should cover all angles of the car and close-up shots of cosmetic damages.
 Be sure to date all the pictures.

 - Remove All personal belongings from the vehicle.
 Leave all standard car equipment, including the spare tire and jack.
 However, remove all covers, including spare tire covers, hubcaps, and grill covers.